 If in a strong trend the Moving Averages work well, in the absence of a trend divergences on the MACD.
 We can even say that as soon as all MACD signals execute one after another, the market gets into a flat.

-Let us have another look at the USD/CHF pair.
+Let us have a look at the USD/CHF pair.
 To use the MACD, we switch to H1.
 Combining larger and smaller timeframes is an integral part of chart analysis.
 Having detected a flat on a larger timeframe, the trader simply looks for entry points on smaller ones.

 The divergences that we should pay attention to are those that form at the moment of a test of the upper or the lower border of our channel.
 Conversely, if the signal forms in the middle of the channel, we better skip it.